Second-Year Graduates

 Ceramic art piece

-Ava Carney (b.
-1995, Chicago) received a BFA from the New York State College of Ceramics at Alfred University in 2017.
-She is a current MFA candidate in ceramics at the School of the Art Institute of Chicago and recent recipient of the Kazimiera Adrian Adrianowska Scholarship from the Kosciuszko Foundation.
-Ava has held residencies at the Watershed Center for Ceramic Arts, Cité Internationalé des Arts and the Chicago Park District.
-She is based in Chicago and has shown recent work in ADDS DONNA Gallery, the Garfield Park Conservatory, the Hyde Park Art Center and Woman Made Gallery.
-Her work and writing was published in Minding Nature, Spring 2021 (The Center for Humans and Nature, 2021, Volume 14, Number 2).
+Ava received a BFA from the New York State College of Ceramics at Alfred University in 2017.
+She is based in Chicago and a current MFA candidate at the School of the Art Institute of Chicago (SAIC).
+She has held residencies at the Watershed Center for Ceramic Arts, Cité Internationalé des Arts, the Chicago Park District, and YoungArts.
+Ava has received awards from the Kosciuszko Foundation, the Nova Institute for Health, and YoungArts.

 Since 2019, Ava has worked in public service and community engagement, where she coordinates arts programming for Chicago youth in the Teen Services & YOUmedia department at Chicago Public Library.